 Designs On Ltd. (hereafter “DOL”) are committed to protecting and respecting your privacy.

-This sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This document sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (hereafter “DPA”) and General Data Protection Regulation (hereafter “GDPR”), the data controller is Designs On Ltd. of The Moat, Northampton Road, Weston-on-the-Green, Oxfordshire, OX25 3QL.
+For the purpose of the Data Protection Act 1998 (hereafter “DPA”) and General Data Protection Regulation (hereafter “GDPR”), the data controller is Designs On Ltd. of The Stables at The Moat, Northampton Road, Weston-on-the-Green, Oxfordshire, OX25 3QL.
 Tel. no. 01865 742211.
 Company registration no. 3294745.
 Our nominated representatives are Richard Rosser and Lorna Waterfield.

 DOL operates under the following names and websites: